 Analog methods (AMs) are based on the hypothesis that two relatively similar synoptic situations may produce similar local effects [?, ?].
 They are part of statistical downscaling methods [?], and consist in finding past situations that are similar, in terms of the atmospheric circulation or other synoptic predictors, to the target day of interest.
 Then, the local weather variables of interest (predictand) that were observed at the analog dates are used to construct a probabilistic prediction for the target day [?, ?].
 Multiple variations of the method exist [?, a non-exhaustive listing can be found in]]BenDaoud2016.
 AMs are used for operational precipitation forecasting, either in the context of flood forecasting or hydropower production [?, e.g.,]]Guilbaud1997, Bontron2005, Hamill2006, Desaint2008a, GarciaHernandez2009b, Bliefernicht2010, Marty2010, Marty2012, Horton2012, Obled2014, Hamill2015, BenDaoud2016, as well as precipitation downscaling in a climate perspective [?, e.g.,]]Radanovics2013, Chardon2014, Dayon2015.
 Other applications focus on temperatures [?, ?, ?, ?, ?], wind [?, ?, ?, ?, ?, ?, ?], solar power [?, ?], snow avalanches [?, ?], insolation [?], and the trajectories of tropical cyclones [?, ?, ?].

 The spatial transferability of the method is analyzed in [?].
 A great advantage of AMs is that they create realistic precipitation patterns, as they are based on observed situations, with consistent spatial distribution, as long as the analog dates chosen for a region are the same.
 The temporal transferability has also been the topic of recent studies, may it be for past or future climates [?, ?].

+The method requires two different archives .
+The first is meteorologicalNCEP or ECMWF.
+The second is an archive of the target variable to be forecast, here precipitation.
+This archive is made of precipitation cumulated over a certain time duration, most often daily but sometimes subdaily, either at a target station or integrated over a target catchment.
+Obviously, the period to be used is limied to the smallest period common to the two archives

+( je pense qu’il faut dire qq part assez vite qu’il y a ces deux archives à considérer )

-[?] and [?] have analyzed the influence of the archive length on the quality of the analogy.
+[?] and [?] have analyzed the influence of the meteorological archive length on the quality of the analogy.
 They highlight a three-way relationship between the quality of the analogy, the archive length and the size of the spatial domain (or degrees of freedom): errors increase with a bigger domain, but decrease with a longer archive.
 They demonstrate that it is not possible to find good analogs on the whole northern hemisphere with a 100 years archive (and even for much higher orders of magnitude).
-For that reason, smaller spatial windows are always considered to search for analogs, and the archive length is maximized.
+Hopefully, it appears that for the aim of predicting precipitation over point stations or operational catchments of some 100 or 1000 km², there is no need to consider meteorological domain larger than some 10°x10° For that reason, smaller spatial windows are always considered to search for analogs, and the archive length is maximized.

 Thus, due to the availability of long precipitation archives at a daily time step that have no equivalent at a finer resolution, AMs are usually implemented on a daily basis (see references above).
 Therefore, the analog situations are assessed by comparing predictors at fixed hours of the day.
 However, it can be expected that the analogy of the synoptic situations does not occur systematically at the same time of the day, and that better candidates can be found by shifting to a different hour.
 On this assumption, a moving time window (MTW) was introduced to allow searching for candidates at different hours of the day.
 Previous tests showed the benefit, in terms of analogy criterion values, of searching for analog synoptic situations at a finer time step, but without assessing the impact on the prediction skills [?].